Folk art

 The types of objects covered by the term "folk art" vary.
 The art form is categorised as "divergent... of cultural production ... comprehended by its usage in Europe, where the term originated, and in the United States, where it developed for the most part along very different lines."
-For a European perspective, Edward Lucie-Smith described it as "Unsophisticated art, both fine and applied, which is supposedly rooted in the collective awareness of simple people.
+From a European perspective, Edward Lucie-Smith described it as "Unsophisticated art, both fine and applied, which is supposedly rooted in the collective awareness of simple people.
 The concept of folk art is a distinctly 19th-century one.
 Today it carries with it a tinge of nostalgia for pre-industrial society."